 Alternatively, there’s a route finder on the TMB website.
 Google maps also works well in Barcelona.

 Barcelona Metro timetable & opening times

-Departures vary throughout the day, at most times trains depart every five or six minutes.
+Departures vary throughout the day, at most times trains depart every five minutes.

 |Mon – Thurs||05:00 – 24:00|